Miso potato tart c/o Meru Miso

 Hints and Tips

-Make this a vegan tart by ensuring the puff pastry, stock cubes and any extra cheese used are vegan friendly.
+Make sure this a vegan friendly by ensuring the puff pastry, stock cubes and any extra cheese used (optional) are all vegan friendly.